 Reflected in a piece by artist Margaret Evangeline

 MERON LANGSNER is an award-winning playwright, theatre & performance scholar, and educator as well as a critically acclaimed fight director & movement specialist for theatre, film, & opera.
-He is also a stage director, dramaturg, curator, and author.

 Meron's scholarly work on theatre and performance has been published by McFarland, Oxford University Press, Puppetry International, the Electronic Journals of Martial Arts and Sciences, and other imprints.
 In 2010 he was a Summer Fellow at Northwestern University's Performance Studies Institute.
 He has presented his research and taught workshops at numerous scholarly conferences throughout the United States and Canada, including: ASTR, ATHE, the Comparative Drama Conference, and the International Puppetry Conference.
-Meron has also written on theatre for popular and trade publications including Backstage, HowlRound, and The Sondheim Review.
+Meron has also written on theatre for popular and trade publications including Backstage, HowlRound, The Theatre Times, and The Sondheim Review.

 As a fight director and movement specialist, Meron has composed violence for well over one hundred and fifty productions, tours, and films.
-He has worked with A.R.T. - The American Repertory Theatre, ArtsEmerson, Merrimack Repertory Theatre, New Repertory Theater, Lyric Stage Company, Ensemble Studio Theater, and several academic venues, with many productions winning regional awards.
+He has worked with A.R.T. - The American Repertory Theatre, ArtsEmerson, Merrimack Repertory Theatre, New Repertory Theater, Lyric Stage Company, Ensemble Studio Theater, PBS, and numerous academic venues, with many productions winning regional awards.

-Some of Meron's directing credits include the 2006 production of Tonya & Nancy: The Opera at the A.R.T.'s Zero Arrow Theatre, which attracted international media attention, No Exit at Tufts University, Something Rotten: Hamlet Remixed with Whistler in the Dark, and segments of Susan-Lori Parks 365 Days/365 Plays project.
+Some of Meron's favorite directing credits include the 2006 production of Tonya & Nancy: The Opera at the A.R.T.'s Zero Arrow Theatre, which attracted international media attention, No Exit at Tufts University, Something Rotten: Hamlet Remixed with Whistler in the Dark, and segments of Susan-Lori Parks 365 Days/365 Plays project.

 Meron's poems have been published by bear creek haiku, Laurel Moon, and other journals, and his humor has appeared in Timothy McSweeney's Internet Tendency.
 He has worked as a freelance journalist for several newspapers in the Greater Boston and New York areas and has also contributed to various popular websites including The Good Men Project and Thought Catalog.